Skratti/The-Book/Installation.md

 * Click "Write to DB" to save the galaxy to the database Wait till the message  "All data saved to the database." appeared.

-That's it for the starmap.
-Close the programm and open the Visual Studio solution EmpiresInSpace.sln in the EmpiresInSpace subfolder:
+That's it for the starmap, the programm can be closed.

 ## Running the game
 Right click the "EmpiresInSpace" project, set as startup project and rebuild, change the connection string in Web.config.